wayne0419/GPURayTracing/README.md

 1. CPU version
 2. CPU + Bounding Box & Binary Volume Hierarchy Optimization version.
 3. GPU version (WebGL fragment shader).

 I will give a brief introduction of the implementation of the ray tracer and then do a render speed comparison between them.

 ## Implemented Features Details Of The Ray Tracer

 ### Anti-Aliasing

+The method that I use to do anti-aliasing is that when rendering a pixel, instead of sending a ray through the center of a pixel and using the color that ray gets to render the whole pixel, I send multiple rays through different positions of that pixel and then use the average color of those rays to render the pixle.

 ![img](https://github.com/wayne0419/GPURayTracing/blob/main/readme_material/antialiasing.png?raw=true)